mars-protocol/whitepaper/README.md

 ![Rover credit account user journey](./images/fig-3.png)

 Mars Hub and its outposts work together to enable this functionality.
-They, in turn, are governed by the Martian Council, which is composed of MARS staker and validators.
+They, in turn, are governed by the Martian Council, which is composed of MARS stakers and validators.
 Stakers put skin in the game by allowing their tokens to be used by validators who engage in Proof of Stake (PoS) block production/validation on Mars Hub and participate in governance in exchange for a share of the protocol revenues, which are derived in part from borrowing fees.

 To manage risk, all leverage activities must be whitelisted by the Martian Council and will be assigned risk parameters that set borrowing limits for each type of activity.
 Independent liquidators can subsequently close any position in the event that position exceeds its borrowing limit.
 Liquidations are most likely when the value of a user’s collateral falls relative to the value of their borrowed assets.